up-n-atom/8311/docs/discord/index.md

     ---

-    Save BIG and support the community with volunteer run group buys
+    Save BIG and support the community through volunteer run group buys

 -   [Giveaways]

     ---

-    Win amazing prizes hosted by the generosity of community members
+    Win amazing prizes hosted by the generosity of community members and/or sponsors

 </div>